Allow including /

 I want to make sure that I won't be performing a hack job if someone knows that this will not work.
 So if you have or don't have evidence either way, please let me know.
 Thanks! : D

-#3 Updated by sudoman almost 2 years ago
+#3 Updated by sudoman about 2 years ago